 Enforcement of intellectual property rights

-Concerns about adequate enforcement of IP rights in the multilateral trading system predate the WTO.
+Concerns about adequate enforcement of IP rights in the multilateral trading system predate the entry into force of the TRIPS Agreement upon the establishment of the WTO.
+The Paris and Berne Conventions provide for some enforcement measures, including on infringing imports.
 A proposal on trade in counterfeit goods was developed in the General Agreement on Tariffs and Trade (GATT) in 1978 as part of the Tokyo Round of trade negotiations but no agreement was reached at that time.
-Subsequent work led to the inclusion of a mandate on IP rights, including the development of disciplines dealing with international trade in counterfeit goods, in the Uruguay Round negotiations.
+Subsequent work led to the inclusion of the Uruguay Round negotiating mandate on IP rights, which included the development of disciplines dealing with international trade in counterfeit goods: this mandate led to conclusion of the TRIPS Agreement.

 The TRIPS Agreement is the only international agreement that includes a comprehensive section regarding the enforcement of IP rights.
-Provisions in the Agreement make it mandatory for WTO members to establish rules for obtaining evidence, provisional measures, injunctions, damages and other remedies as well as to apply measures at the border and criminal sanctions.
+Provisions in the Agreement make it mandatory for WTO members to establish rules for obtaining evidence, for provisional court orders, for injunctions, damages and other remedies, and for measures at the border and criminal sanctions.

 Understanding enforcement obligations

-The basic objectives and principles of the TRIPS Agreement also apply to the enforcement of IP rights.
-WTO members are free, but not obliged, to implement strict enforcement procedures and remedies provided they are consistent with the TRIPS Agreement.
-Members are also free to determine the appropriate method of implementing the Agreement's enforcement obligations within their own legal system and practice.
-They must grant non-discriminatory treatment to the nationals of all WTO members.
-The Agreement's provisions on IP enforcement are also subject to the WTO dispute settlement system.
+The basic objectives and principles of the TRIPS Agreement apply equally to the enforcement of IP rights.
+WTO Members must grant non-discriminatory treatment to the nationals of all WTO members, and cannot favour their own nationals.
+Individual Members can choose to go beyond the specific standards required by TRIPS, provided they remain consistent with the Agreement (for instance, by remaining nondiscriminatory); they are also free to determine the appropriate method of implementing the Agreement's enforcement obligations within their own legal system and practice.
+The Agreement's provisions on IP enforcement are subject to the WTO dispute settlement system.

 Civil and administrative procedures and remedies

-WTO members are required to provide prompt and effective provisional enforcement in two situations: to prevent an infringement of IP rights from occurring, in particular to prevent goods from entering the distribution channels, including imported goods immediately after customs clearance; and to preserve relevant evidence concerning an alleged infringement.
-The TRIPS Agreement also requires members to enable judicial authorities to adopt provisional measures without prior hearing of the alleged infringer.
+WTO members are required to provide prompt and effective provisional enforcement in two situations: to prevent an infringement of IP rights from occurring, in particular to prevent goods from entering the distribution channels, including infringing goods on importation immediately after customs clearance; and to preserve relevant evidence concerning an alleged infringement.
+Provisional measures have to be available without prior hearing of the alleged infringer, where appropriate – for instance, where a delay would likely cause irreparable harm, or evidence may be destroyed.

 The requirements in the TRIPS Agreement on border measures enable holders of IP rights to obtain the cooperation of customs administrations to intercept infringing goods at the border and to prevent the release of these goods into circulation.
-The requirements are mandatory only insofar as the importing of counterfeit trademark or pirated copyright goods are concerned.
-It is optional for WTO members to extend border measures to goods which involve infringements of other IP rights and to infringing goods destined for export.
+The requirements are mandatory only for imports of counterfeit trademark or pirated copyright goods are concerned.
+Some WTO members apply border measures to goods that infringe other IP rights and to infringing goods destined for export, but this is only optional under TRIPS.

-WTO members are not required to apply border measures to parallel imports (non-counterfeit products imported from another country without the permission of the IP owner), to goods in transit or to the importing of small quantities of goods of a non-commercial nature.
-As a general rule, the right holder must request the customs authorities to take action; there is no obligation on customs authorities to act ex officio, although members may provide for this.
+Similarly, WTO members are not required to apply border measures to parallel imports (non-infringing products but on the market in another country with the IP owner's permission), to goods in transit, or to the importing of small quantities of goods of a non-commercial nature.
+As a general rule, the right holder must request the customs authorities to take action; there is no obligation on customs authorities to act on their own initiative (ex officio), although members may provide for this.

 Under the TRIPS Agreement, criminal procedures and penalties are only mandatory in cases of wilful trademark counterfeiting or copyright piracy carried out on a commercial scale.
 Members may, but are not obliged to, provide for criminal procedures to be applied in other cases of infringement of IP rights, in particular where those are committed wilfully and on a commercial scale.

-Among international organizations: In addition to the WTO, other international organizations that undertake work on IP enforcement include the Hague Conference on Private International Law, the International Telecommunication Union, Interpol, the Organisation for Economic Co-operation and Development, the South Centre, the United Nations Conference on Trade and Development, the United Nations Interregional Crime and Justice Research Institute, the World Customs Organization and the World Intellectual Property Organization.
+Alongside the WTO, other international organizations that undertake work on IP enforcement include the Hague Conference on Private International Law, the International Telecommunication Union, Interpol, the Organisation for Economic Co-operation and Development, the South Centre, the United Nations Conference on Trade and Development, the United Nations Interregional Crime and Justice Research Institute, the World Customs Organization and the World Intellectual Property Organization.
+Coordination and cooperation with other multilateral partners is integral to the work of the WTO Secretariat in this area of TRIPS, as with other dimensions.
+Details of this technical cooperation are reported periodically to the TRIPS Council.

 Guide to the TRIPS Agreement Module on IP enforcement